 Sharing what you do and why you do it can go a long way in building trust among the audience that’s watching your video.
 Talk about what you’re passionate about and how that ties into your work and experience.

 Make sure you’re being as candid and genuine as you can be.
-Faking your passion to get more favour never works.
+Faking your passion to get more favor never works.
 Be honest, and talk about the things you like to do - your viewers will be able to connect and relate better with you.
 This sort of video content can be put up on Social media platforms like Facebook, Instagram, LinkedIn, etc to create a sense of trust amongst your viewers about you.

 4) Talk About Your Brand

 Don’t spend too much time talking about yourself though.
 You need to introduce your business to the audience as well.
-Tell your audience why your brand exists, what it is about, what are its offerings, what are its specialities, what's the scale of business, if it is something that runs through your family, etc.
+Tell your audience why your brand exists, what it is about, what are its offerings, what are its specialities, what's the scale of the business, if it is something that runs through your family, etc.

 Talk about your team, and how your coworkers add value to your brand.
 Explain your shared purpose together as a brand, and what you are striving to achieve.
 All this works together to give your audience more reasons to trust your business and the products you have to offer.
 Not to mention, talking about your brand’s purpose is a great way to attract fresh talent that will be willing to be a part of your brands ‘legacy for a smaller paycheck.